 Last but not least, it’s time to plan for growth.
 If you’ve already looked at your firm’s profitability and found practice areas or referral partner patterns, the rest is easy.

 Make a marketing plan to double down on channels and referral sources that are working and look for new marketing opportunities.
 It may be time to upgrade your firm’s digital presence with a new website or join a new referral group or chapter of your local bar.

 7. Bringing It All Together

 As we close the books on another year (literally and figuratively) it’s all about taking stock of where you’re at, making up for any deficits as quickly as possible, looking for quick wins to close out strong, and setting yourself up for the successful year ahead.
-Utilizing PracticePanther’s all-in-one features makes closing out your year easier than ever and help your firm get set up for healthy habits and increased profitability in the new year.
+Utilizing PracticePanther’s all-in-one features makes closing out your year easier than ever and helps your firm get set up for healthy habits and increased profitability in the new year.